bebora/LeafRoute/README.md

 - Join some custom css files
 - Dynamically create sliders with any GeoJSON containing zones
 - Add function to redraw slider background after any value change
-- Improve memory footprint.
-After every request the total memory used by the executable grows.
-This affects both Docker Alpine builds and regular builds (tested on Manjaro)